-The offer a free domain name when signing up, but ONLY if you use their “FREEDOMAIN” coupon code.
+They offer a free domain name when signing up, but ONLY if you use their “FREE DOMAIN” coupon code.

-Domain name renewals (or purchasing additional ones) will set you back $14.49, which is more expensive than many other major domain name registrars.
+Domain name renewals (or purchasing additional ones) will set you back with an additional $14.49, which is more expensive than many other major domain name registrars.

 6. ‘Setup Fee’ on Monthly Plans

 HostMetro does offer a true month-to-month hosting plan.
-However, the bad news is that the rate jumps significantly (compared to locking in a long-term plan) and you’ll also have to pay a setup fee of $14.49.
+The bad news is that the rate jumps significantly (compared to locking in a long-term plan) and you’ll also have to pay a setup fee of $14.49.

 HostMetro Pricing, Hosting Plans & Quick Facts